- SAP sponsors study from firms like IDC and Forrester that produce false information.

 Faking an Ignorance of Statistical Sampling

-The point of such falsified polls is to push inaccurate information into the SAP ecosystem where it will be repeated by other financially biased parties with no analysis performed as to the validity of the study.
+The point of such falsified polls is to push inaccurate information into the SAP ecosystem where other financially biased parties will repeat it with no analysis performed as to the validity of the study.